- About EndNote

 2. Click on the “Export” icon or similar options provided in the databases

-[Note: The name of the icon varies, e.g. Export / Save, Citation Export]
+[Note: The name of the icon varies, e.g. Export / Save, Export Citation]

 4. Open the downloaded file and the record will appear on your EndNote library